 - SFP+ MSA Compliant

 Small Form Factor Pluggable (SFP) Modules

 - SFP MSA Compliant

 - With or without DDM

 - RoHS compliant

 26th Annual ROTH Conference March 10, 2014 at The Ritz Carlton, Dana Point, CA | Webcast at 6:00 p.m.
 ET

 OFC 2014 March 11-13, 2014 in San Francisco, CA | Booth: 3963 | www.ofcconference.org

-Applied Optoelectronics, Inc. (Nasdaq: AAOI) announced its financial results for the third quarter ended September 30, 2013.
+Applied Optoelectronics, Inc. (NASDAQ: AAOI) announced its financial results for the fourth quarter and year ended December 31, 2013.